MarcJAndersen/rrdfqbcrnd0/README.md

 # Repository for R-RDF Data Cube for Clinical Research & Development

-R code for presenting Analysis Results Model - work from a subgroup of FDA/PhUSE Semantic Technology Project - with the purpose of representing resuls in RDF, see (http://www.phusewiki.org/wiki/index.php?title=Analysis_Results_Model)
+R code for presenting Analysis Results Model - work from a subgroup of PhUSE Semantic Technology Project - with the purpose of representing resuls in RDF, see (http://www.phusewiki.org/wiki/index.php?title=Analysis_Results_Model)